Memories Travel Course

 The National Folk Museum of Korea has three permanent exhibitions and two special exhibitions as well as a library, souvenir shop, and other subsidiary facilities.

-Cheongwadae Sarangchae is a space to learn about Korean culture and the history of former Korean presidents.
-The area is comprised of a planned exhibition hall where various special exhibitions are held.
-Korea Tourism Exhibit Hall and a special hall with hidden stories of Cheong Wa Dae are on the first floor, while Cheongwadae Hall which introduces former Korean presidents and Citizens Communication Experience Hall which presents government online contents are on the second floor.
+Cheongwadae Sarangchae is a space where visitors can learn about Korean culture and the history of former Korean presidents.
+The first floor is divided into the Korea Tourism Exhibit Hall and a special hall with hidden stories of Cheong Wa Dae, while the second floor features Cheongwadae Hall, which introduces former Korean presidents, and Citizens Communication Experience Hall, which presents online content created by the government.